oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/experimental/platform_designer/Readme.md

 8. Now we will add the timing constraints.

    1. If you are using the Intel® Arria® 10 SX SoC Dev Kit, you can find a timing constraints file for the JTAG interface (jtag.sdc) in the GHRD.
+This was added in step 2.5.

    2. Create a new Synopsis Design Constraints (SDC) file named `add.sdc` and insert a new clock called `i_clk` to match the clock you defined in `add.v`.
 Set the period to be 10ns: